Eronmmer/inventory-app/readme.md

 - `npm install`

-- Go to the `default.json` file in the `config` directory and edit your mongoURI and jwt secret.
-The latter might not be necessary.
+- Go to the `sample.env` file and follow the instructions there.
 Run `npm run server` to start the Express API, run `npm run client` to run the React Frontend and `npm run dev` to run both of them concurrently.

 ## Todo

 - Frontend Responsiveness: I used just styled components.
 So, I'll make out time to ensure the app is fully responsive soon.
+  >update: done

 - Display weekly and monthly Sales and purchases on the dashboard along with total profit made during the period.